HydraDragonAntivirus/Hydra-Dragon-Antivirus-Linux/README.md

 ## Notice
 You need use Firefox as your browser
 The project is dead now.
 I created my first very effective malware cleanner.
-Join my discord server to download that or https://mega.nz/file/OpYnkZaQ#8yWQRY-yZvvBchZnCsluOaUu4dr-OL42Fe955IniGg8
 ## Feautres
 - Real-time protection
 - Web protection